shervinea/cheatsheet-translation/pt/cheatsheet-supervised-learning.md

 **20. Remark: the multidimensional generalization, also known as the Newton-Raphson method, has the following update rule:**

-&#10230; Lembrete: a generalização multidimensional, também conhecida como o método de Newton-Raphson, tem a seguinte regra de atualização:
+&#10230; Observação: a generalização multidimensional, também conhecida como o método de Newton-Raphson, tem a seguinte regra de atualização:

 <br>